astillsjr/6.1040-gp-backend/deliverables/functional-design/concept-design.md

 ## Communication

-**concept**: Communication [User, BorrowRequest]
+**concept**: Communication [User, Context]
 **purpose**: To enable direct messaging between users for coordinating pickups, resolving details, and building community connections around item sharing.
-**principle**: If a user sends a message to another user in the context of a borrowing request, then the recipient receives the message and can reply, enabling coordination without leaving the platform.
+**principle**: If a user sends a message to another user in the context of a transaction (e.g., borrowing request, item claim), then the recipient receives the message and can reply, enabling coordination without leaving the platform.
 **state**:

   * a set of Conversations with
     * a participant1 User
     * a participant2 User
-    * a context BorrowRequest
+    * a context Context
+    * a contextType String
     * a createdAt Date
     * a lastMessageAt Date
   * a set of Messages with